 Water.
-The increase in Water revenue resulted primarily from higher average unit sales prices, partly offset by lower sales volume of our Colilert® products.
+The increase in Water revenue resulted primarily from higher average unit sales prices, partly offset by lower sales volume of certain Water products.
 Higher average unit sales prices were attributable to higher relative sales in geographies where products are sold at higher average unit sales prices and to the impact of price increases for certain products sold in the U.S. and other regions.

 Production Animal Segment.
-The decrease in PAS revenue resulted primarily from lower sales volumes of certain swine tests and lower average unit sales prices for certain swine and bovine tests.
-These unfavorable impacts were partly offset by higher average unit sales prices for certain poultry tests due to price increases as well as higher relative sales in geographies where products are sold at higher average unit sales prices.
+The decrease in PAS revenue resulted primarily from lower sales volumes of certain swine and bovine tests.
+To a lesser extent, the impact of the timing of revenue recognition on shipments to a customer, where revenue for shipments to that customer is recognized on the cash basis of accounting due to uncertain collectability, and lower average unit sales prices for certain bovine and swine tests also contributed to the decrease in revenue.
+These unfavorable impacts were partly offset by higher average unit sales prices for certain poultry tests as well as higher relative sales in geographies where products are sold at higher average unit sales prices.

 Other.
-The increase in Other operating units revenue was due primarily to higher sales volume of OPTI Medical products and of Dairy SNAP® antibiotic residue tests, partly offset by lower average unit sales prices for OPTI Medical products.
+The increase in Other operating units revenue was due primarily to higher sales volume of OPTI Medical products and of Dairy products, including Dairy SNAP[®] antibiotic residue tests, a recently launched instrument and a new Dairy SNAP[®] residue test for detection of melamine.
+These favorable items were partly offset by lower average unit sales prices for OPTI Medical products.